-Jewish people around the globe will celebrate the Jewish holiday of Purim for two days beginning Wednesday evening 28th February and concluding Friday evening 26th February.
+Jewish people around the globe will celebrate the Jewish holiday of Purim for two days beginning Thursday evening 25th February and concluding Friday evening 26th February.
 Though in Jerusalem, celebrations will continue into the weekend.

 This is one of my favourite holidays as it focuses on God’s faithfulness and the preservation of the Jewish people during a difficult and dark season.

 The original story of the Purim holiday, found in the Book of Esther, describes the ways in which Queen Esther and her “smart-as-a-fox” uncle, Mordecai, outwitted the evil Haman and shifted the balance of Persian power, enabling the Jewish people to survive an attempt to destroy them.

 Purim is a joyous festival and loved by young and old.
 We put on plays, children dress up as Esther, Mordecai, and even Haman, and we eat what is called “hamantaschen,” a delicious cookie filled with fruit and supposedly shaped like either Haman’s hat or ears!

 Along with these joyous expressions of deliverance and hope, the message of accountability for how Israel and the Jewish people are treated should be sobering to us all.

 I believe the most stunning and bone-chilling line in the inspired story is when the fate of evil Haman, who had tried desperately to destroy the Jewish people, is described.